Hamilton Stadium Status

 A facilitator was appointed to work out the differences between the city and football club over the stadium location.
-His report recommends a new East Mountain site be investigated as the stadium location and Tiger-Cats caretaker Bob Young threw his full support behind the recommendations.
+His report recommended a new East Mountain site be investigated as the stadium location and Tiger-Cats caretaker Bob Young threw his full support behind the recommendation.
 After a compromise site was found to be too expensive, a plan to rebuild Ivor Wynne Stadium was put together after the Ti-Cats flirted with a Burlington proposal.

-cfldb Hamilton Tiger-Cat Stadium History and Details
+CFLdb Hamilton Tiger-Cat Stadium History and Details

 Link Jan 2012: Ivor Wynne Stadium Rotation in Works